Thursday, July 23, 2020

 Probably four or five years ago, it was Jacob 4:12 where he says “. . . for why not speak of the atonement of Christ, and attain to a perfect knowledge of him, as to attain to the knowledge of a resurrection and the world to come?”
 This was after the first time I had read The Infinite Atonement by Tad R. Callister.
 Never before had I felt more weight from this one little verse than I did at that point.

 Last year, it was 2 Nephi 9:51, which is now the license plate on my Hyundai Elantra (well, it actually says “2NE9 51”), especially the part where it says, “Wherefore, do not spend money for that which is of no worth, nor your labor for that which cannot satisfy.
-Hearken diligently unto me, and remember the words which I have spoken; and come unto the Holy One of Israel, and feast upon that which perisheth not, neither can be corrupted…” (That one hit me so hard that I actually also used it for the URL of my website, www.thatwhichperishethnot.com.)
+Hearken diligently unto me, and remember the words which I have spoken; and come unto the Holy One of Israel, and feast upon that which perisheth not, neither can be corrupted…” (That one hit me so hard that I actually also used it for the URL of my old website, www.thatwhichperishethnot.com [no longer exists].)

 Well, another one hit me super hard today.
 It was part of an answer to prayer for me about having confidence in myself and my ability to receive revelation properly.
 It is Doctrine and Covenants 121:45: